I’ve always wanted to do something important with my life; I’ve felt this way as long as I can remember.

 How the lead magnet works: If you follow Wild Apricot’s lead magnet, you’ll be led to their homepage.
 There, you’ll put in your email address and organization name.
 Click the yellow button and you can enjoy a 30-day free trial.

-Companies and chambers of commerce use this to manage their members.
+Associations, nonprofits, and clubs use Wild Apricot to manage their members.
 This also helps to avoid unnecessary complexity like needing Microsoft Excel or a mishmash of third-party plug-ins to manage data.

 Why it works: It’s really that simple to use Wild Apricot.
 That simplicity is everywhere, from the homepage design to the above-the-fold offer.
 There’s a clear call to action in the form of the yellow free trial button.
 Signing up is simple too, as it only requires two fields.
 You also don’t need a credit card.